aws/aws-advanced-python-wrapper/docs/development-guide/Pipelines.md

 All subscribed plugins are called to set up their respective host list provider.
-Since each connection may only have one host list provider, setting a host list provider would override any previously set host list providers.
+Since each connection may only have one host list provider, setting a host list provider in a plugin within the pipeline would override any previously set host list providers.

 The host list providers are used to retrieve host information about the database server, either from the connection string or by querying the database server.
-For simple use cases where having up-to-date information on all existing database replicas is not necessary, using a simple host list provider such as the [connection string host list provider](../../aws_wrapper/host_list_provider.py) would be necessary.
+For simple use cases where having up-to-date information on all existing database replicas is not necessary, using a simple host list provider such as the [connection string host list provider](../../aws_wrapper/host_list_provider.py) would be sufficient.
-The connection string host list provider simply parses the host and port information from the connection string during initialization, it does not perform any additional work.
+The connection string host list provider parses the host and port information from the connection string during initialization, it does not perform any additional work.

 For cases where keeping updated information on existing and available replicas is necessary, such as during the failover procedure, it is important to have a host list provider that can re-fetch information once in a while, like the Aurora host list provider.
 The Aurora host list provider should be automatically used by the wrapper when the application is connecting to Aurora databases.
-However, you can ensure that the provider is used by specifying a topology-aware dialect, for more information, see [Database Dialects](../using-the-python-driver/DatabaseDialects.md).
+However, you can ensure that the provider is used by specifying a topology-aware dialect.
+For more information, see [Database Dialects](../using-the-python-driver/DatabaseDialects.md).

 ## Connection Changed Notification Pipeline